Proektsoftbg/Calcpad/README.md

 * support for Html and CSS in comments for rich formatting;
 * function plotting, images, tables, parametric SVG drawings, etc.;
 * automatic generation of Html forms for data input;
-* professional looking Html reports for viewing printing;
+* professional looking Html reports for viewing and printing;
 * export to Word documents (\*.docx) and PDF;
 * variable substitution and smart rounding of numbers;
 * output visibility control and content folding;